Public Health Courses (PH)

 PH 2520.
 Maternal and Infant Health — 3 hrs.

 Provides an overview of maternal and child health concepts, issues and trends.
 Topics covered include conception, pregnancy, childbirth, lactation and public health, prevention, and epidemiological issues in maternal and infant health.
-(Fall)
+(Spring)

 PH 2530.
 Introduction to Women's Health — 3 hrs.